evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 Parameters:

 -   `role_arn`: string ARN of the role you want to assume. (required)
--   `external_id`: string of external ID that can be specified in the role.
 -   `policy`: string in JSON format that you want to use as an inline session policy.
 -   `duration_seconds`: int in seconds of how long the returned credentials will be valid. (default 900)

+This command will also send an external ID in the form `<project_id>-<requester>`.
+This cannot be modified by the user.

 ## expansions.update